 Uri Data Images

-The encoded image data use the "data:" uri scheme in the image.
+The encoded image data use the "data:" uri scheme in the image component.
 The data image also required to specify the dimension of the image.

 Background Image via Nesting

-The ImageBackground component is used to set the image in the background.
+The background image is set using the ImageBackground component.
 It is also the same props as Image.
 We can add any component as children on the top of it.

 React Native Image Example